Building a Cattery…

 In the grand search for the right match, genealogy can play a key function in making a decision.
 But how do you know what you are reading and researching is accurate?
 Sadly, there are those in the breeding community who have less than stellar reputations for accuracy, clarity and simple knowledge of what they are breeding.
 Some breeders take their work very seriously, testing every animal in their cattery and they know each little detail about their cats that would either denote promise of improved prodigy or warning signs of possible future health and temperament and behavioral issues.

-One evening in December of 2016, I happened across a Facebook page of a breeder whom I had befriended a year earlier.
-At the time I had connected with her, I really didn’t know much about her and she wasn’t posting a whole lot of information about her cats at the time.
-But on this night, I stumbled onto some photos of a litter her cattery had just announced, born the month prior.
-These three silver kittens had the look that I was searching for.
+One evening in December of 2016, we happened across a Facebook page of a breeder whom we had befriended a year earlier.
+At the time we had connected with her, we really didn’t know much about her and she wasn’t posting a whole lot of information about her cats at the time.
+But on this night, we stumbled onto some photos of a litter her cattery had just announced, born the month prior.
+These three silver kittens had the look that we were searching for.
 But of the three, one stood out above the rest: Georgina!

 Dr. Christine Suchfort (Georgina’s breeder) lives in Bavaria (the southernmost province of Germany) only miles from the Austrian border.
 However, her veterinary practice is in the suburbs of Munich, so we set a date and time to meet at her offices and she would bring the three kittens of that litter.
 And what a meeting it was, as this video illustrates!